-The central topic for this thesis seminar will be Public security and the Latin American State.
+The central topic for this thesis seminar will be on public security in Latin America.
 The region is currently one of the most crime-ridden and violent areas in the world, where the high level of insecurity has a profound impact on people’s lives.
-The State institutions’ difficulty of curving down the violence and crime is negatively affecting their legitimacy and level of trust in the eyes of the citizens.
+The state institutions’ difficulty of curving down the violence and crime is negatively affecting their legitimacy and level of trust in the eyes of the citizens.
 In particular, the countries’ police forces are under much scrutiny.
-The course analyses the principal challenges the Latin American States have in order to improve the level of security and living conditions for their citizens.
+The course analyses the principal challenges the Latin American states have in order to improve the level of security and living conditions for their citizens.

 Collective supervision is provided in thesis seminars.
 The aim of the thesis seminar is to guide students through the process of designing a research question; collecting literature, sources, data, and other materials that are necessary for answering the question; bringing logic and persuasive order in the material and in the arguments supported by it; and designing appropriate research methods.